rigdev/rig/docs/docs/api/config/v1alpha1.md

-GitHub contains authentication specifically for GitHub.
+GitHub contains configuration specifically for GitHub repositories.
 To enable pull requests on a GitHub repository, you must add GitHub authentication using appID, installationID and privateKey for a GitHub app with read/write access to pull requests.
 To have normal read/write access to a repository, you can forego GitHub app authentication if there is a GitAuth section with credentials for the given repository instead.
 If you have GitHub app authentication for a GitHub app with read/write access to the repository, you don't need a matching GitAuth section.

 _Appears in:_
 - [ClientGit](#clientgit)